Skip to main content

 Kincaid’s statement on Microsoft job cuts

-A Few Words on the Recent Microsoft Job Cuts Back in the old days, if you spoke out against a major employer, people would warn you: "Be careful this is a company town."
-Well, Washington State today is essentially a company state.
-Taking on Microsoft directly would be political suicide for most.
-Let me be clear: I am not attacking Microsoft, and I am not looking to start a fight with them.
+A Few Words on the Recent Microsoft Job Cuts Let me be clear.
+I am not attacking Microsoft.
+And I am not looking to start a fight with them.
 But I do think some of their decisions deserve a closer look.
-Stock Buybacks vs. Real Investment Over the past ten years, Microsoft has spent roughly $170 billion on stock buybacks.
-That practice is not unusual among large corporations, but it raises a fair question.
-Instead of artificially inflating its own share price, could some of that money have been put to better use .
-Invested in people, in innovation, and in the communities that made Microsoft what it is today?
+Stock Buybacks vs. Real Investment Over the past ten years.
+Microsoft has spent roughly $170 billion on stock buybacks.
+That practice is not unusual among large corporations.
+But it raises a fair question.
+Instead of artificially inflating its own share price.
+Could some of that money have been put to better use?
+Invested in people, innovation and in the communities that made Microsoft what it is today?
 Re-examining the H-1B Visa Program We should also take a hard look at the H-1B visa program.
-Companies claim...
+Companies claim that America simply does not have enough skilled workers to fill key roles.
+Others argue that we do but that many companies prefer hiring from overseas.
+Because H-1B workers often accept lower wages.
+The data supports this.
+Most H-1B workers are paid less than thei...

 Kincaid's statement on Olympus Spa " Olympus Spa Is the Hill I'm Willing to Die On "

 Let's Save Olympus Spa I was genuinely shocked when I learned what happened to Olympus Spa in Lynnwood.
 I kept asking myself.
 How?
 Why?
 How is something like this even possible in America?
-At first, I assumed this would never hold up in court.
+At first I assumed this would never hold up in court.
 I thought there was no way the people of Washington had voted for this.
 And I was right they didn't.
 The voters never decided this.
 The state legislature did.
 They passed a law declaring that a biological male including one with male genitalia could be legally recognized as a woman by the state.
-A new driver's license.
-A new legal designation.
-And then the state turned to places like Olympus Spa a women only business where patrons are nude and said: "You must let him in.
-Or we will sue you."
-It did not matter that female customers were deeply uncomfortable being unclothed around biological males.
-It did not matter that this directly violated the sincere religious beliefs of a Korean owned women's spa.
-It did n...
+And when Olympus Spa a women only business where patrons are nude declined entry to a biological male who identified as a woman.
+That person filed a complaint with the Washington State Human Rights Commission.
+The Commission initiated an enforcement action against the spa.
+Threatening prosecution unless it changed its women only policy.
+It did not matter that female customers were deeply uncomfortable being unclothed around biological male...

 Kincaid’s Strategy to End Homelessness